konflux-ci/release-service-catalog/pipelines/rh-push-to-registry-redhat-io/README.md

 | verify_ec_task_git_revision | The git repo revision the verify-enterprise-contract task | No | - |
 | verify_ec_task_git_pathInRepo | The location of the verify-enterprise-contract task in its repo | No | - |

+## Changes since 1.1.1
+* Add tasks extract-requester-from-release and rh-sign-image so the pipeline can sign component images using the requester username

 ## Changes since 1.1.0
 * Pass path to ReleasePlanAdmission to the apply-mapping task